arista-eosplus/ztpserver/docs/cookbook/ztpsVMonEOS/l3wom.rst

 The ``class "ARISTA"`` section defines a match criteria so that any subnet defition that uses this class would only allocate IPs if the requestor is an Arista device.
 This class also defines a bootstrap file that will be downloaded to the requestor.

-.. note:: The IP address and TCP port number defined for the bootfile needs to match the ZTPSERVER VM configuration.
+.. note:: The IP address and TCP port number defined for the bootfile needs to match the ZTPServer VM configuration.

 The subnet section provides an example to show you how it can be defined.
 If you are bootstrapping a L3 ECMP network without a management network, this section needs to be repeated for every p-to-p links connecting to every leaf switches.

-.. note::  The ZTPSERVER VM also runs dhcpd, but in the scenario of L3 ECMP without a management network, we are unable to leverage that.
+.. note::  The ZTPServer VM also runs dhcpd, but in the scenario of L3 ECMP without a management network, we are unable to leverage that.
 This is because DHCP relay from the host switch to the VM is currently not supported in EOS.

 ..
 End of dhcpd.conf